-Pacing Speeding Ticket Enforcement
+Pacing Speed Enforcement

-Police Pacing in Traffic Court
+Pacing in Court

-The court may convict the driver of speeding even in the absence of tests as to the accuracy of the speed measuring, but it might not if only small differences were involved.
+The court may convict the driver even in the absence of tests as to the accuracy of the speed measuring, but it might not if only small differences were involved.

 This means that if the police officer gives evidence that over a measured distance his speedometer recorded steadily the speed alleged, this is prima facie (evidence that if undisputed would allow the court to enter a conviction) evidence.

 The police officer many be required to prove to the court that the speedometer of the police vehicle was accurate for pacing, and that the police officer may have rounded the speed off to the lowest amount.